 Your brand name is one of the many ways that potential clients find and interact with your business.
 But what if you find that a competitor has a highly similar brand name that they are using in order to reap some of the ranking benefits that your business enjoys?
 It’s easy to see how this can get confusing to searchers and how you can end up losing business and revenue because of it.
 Having similar company names on GMB listings can also be an issue if you have a multi-location business in which more than one listing serves the same city.

 How To Address:

 You’ll need to make some changes to your brand name on your Google listing in order to combat this common ranking issue.
-In most cases, adding just a city name or keyword to the end of your business name on your listing can address this, but there is a specific way that you should go about updating the name.
+In most cases, adding just adding the office location to the end of your business name on your listing can address this, but there is a specific way that you should go about updating the name.
 Any change to your GMB listing name, address, phone number, or website can and most likely will trigger a re-verification of the listing.
-This can also mean temporary suspension of your listing, which no one wants.
+This can also mean a temporary suspension of your listing, which no one wants.
 Instead of just going ahead and making this update, see if any of your staff has an active Local Guide account with Google.
 Ask them to use these accounts to find the listing on Google and suggest an edit to the business name.
 After doing this a few times, you should be able to login to the listing manager account and accept the recommended update.
 This should then prevent the re-verification of the listing.

 Hands Off Solutions To Your GMB Management

 For every ‘right’ move that you can do in local SEO, there’s something that you can do completely wrong.
 Sometimes you may not even be aware that you’ve done something that can negatively affect your listing.
 If you’re new to SEO or you feel like you’re biting off more than you can chew, it might be time to start talking to professionals in the industry whom you can partner with in order to get the best results possible for your local clients.